-Dutch AH-64D helicopters are being fitted with the Northrop Grumman directional infrared countermeasures (DIRCM) pod.
+Dutch AH-64D helicopters are fitted with the Northrop Grumman directional infrared countermeasures (DIRCM) pod.

-The Apache is equipped with two turboshaft engines, each providing 1,265kW.
-The American AH-64D has General Electric T700-GE-701 engines and the UK Apache is fitted with RTM322 engines from Rolls-Royce / Turbomeca.
+The Apache attack helicopter is equipped with two turboshaft engines, each providing 1,265kW.
+The American AH-64D is powered by General Electric T700-GE-701 engines and the UK Apache is fitted with RTM322 engines from Rolls-Royce / Turbomeca.

-The AH-64 Apache can climb at a rate of 889m/min.
-The maximum and cruise speeds of the helicopter are 279km/h and 260km/h respectively.
+The Boeing AH-64 Apache can climb at a rate of 889m/min.
+The maximum and cruise speeds of the helicopter are 279km/h and 260km/h, respectively.
 The ferry range and service ceiling of the helicopter are 1,900km and 6,400m respectively.
-The endurance is 3 hours 9 minutes.
-The helicopter weighs around 5,165kg, while the maximum take-off weight is 10,433kg.
+The endurance is three hours and nine minutes.
+The helicopter weighs around 5,165kg, while its maximum take-off weight is 10,433kg.